- Ta Ha (20:1)

 Note: The events of the day are detailed out indicating no benefit from intercession.
 The prophet has been warned not to hasten with the Quran before its revelation is completed to him.
 He has also been reminded to ask God for increasing his knowledge to stay in the right path.

 - We tested Adam in the past, but he forgot, and we found him indecisive (20:115).
 When we said to the angels, “Fall prostrate before Adam.”, they fell prostrate, except the Satan; he refused (20:116).
 Then we said, “O Adam, this is an enemy of you and your wife.
 Do not let him evict you from Paradise, lest you become miserable (20:117).
 You will have no hunger therein, nor will you go unclothed (20:118).
 Nor will you suffer from thirst therein, nor suffer from any heat.”
 (20:119).But the devil whispered to him, he said, “O Adam, shall I show you the tree of eternity and a kingdom that will never end?”
 (20:120).
 Then they both ate from it, whereupon their bodies became visible to them, and they tried to cover themselves with the leaves of Paradise.
 Adam disobeyed his Lord, and thus, he erred (20:121).
 Subsequently, his Lord chose him, turned to him with mercy, and guided him (20:122).
-He said, “Go down therefrom, all of you.
-You are enemies of one another.
-When guidance comes to you from Me, anyone who follows My guidance will not go astray, nor suffer any misery (20:123).
+He said, “Go down therefrom, all of you, some of you as enemy to others.
+When guidance comes to you from Me, then whoever has followed My guidance, then he will not go astray, nor will he suffer (20:123).

 Note: The Heavenly disputes are explained to inform us our first life as well as to understand why we are on earth.